zdurham/bamazon/README.md

 To exit the program, select the exit option in the main menu prompt.

 ### Manager View
-To begin the program with the manager view, type `node bamazonManager.js` into the terminal.
+To begin the program with the manager view, type `node bamazonManager.js` into the console.
 The prompt that comes up will look like this:

 ![manager prompt](https://github.com/zdurham/bamazon/blob/master/img/manager-prompt1.png)